Skip to main content

 How LLMs Approach Smart Contract Analysis

-Large language models represent a fundamentally different approach to code analysis.
-Rather than applying predefined rules or exploring execution paths, LLMs leverage patterns learned from vast code repositories to identify potential vulnerabilities.
+The theory vs reality: Large language models take a different approach to code analysis.
+Rather than applying predefined rules or exploring execution paths, LLMs use patterns learned from code repositories to identify potential vulnerabilities.
+At least, that's the theory.
+Here's what I actually observed:

 Current LLM Approaches